Adaptation/Sea Level Rise

 A proliferation of activity in SLR have surfaced the need for more opportunities to gather and disseminate information, as well as formulate and launch local responses.
 Joint Venture therefore proposes to stand up a group to both support its local government members in San Mateo, Santa Clara, and south Alameda counties (with an emphasis on those who are Bay-adjacent), and to provide programming to the larger community.

-A small working group of representative members will work with staff to charter the group’s activities.
+A small working group of representative members has worked with staff to program activities.

 - Four meetings of the Santa Clara County Sea Level Rise Discussion Group have been held.